 Employing the internationally recognised reference test method, the cut-back technique, the FSL300 provides high measurement precision across all fibre types.
-Due to the sequential nature of this technique, Bentham has designed the FSL400 to exhibit superlative optical and mechanical stability and repeatability at the cut-back end to ensure ultimate measurement confidence.
+Due to the sequential nature of this technique, the FSL300 exhibits superlative optical and mechanical stability and repeatability at the cut-back end to ensure ultimate measurement confidence.

-The tuneable monochromatic light source and detector FSL300 can be configured to the spectral range of is highly configurable to FSL300 features a modular design, demonstrating enhanced configurational flexibility via the independent selection of chopped light source, monochromator configuration, lock-in amplifier, detector station and launch optics for measurement over an exceptionally wide spectral range.
+The FSL300 features a modular design, demonstrating enhanced configurational flexibility via the independent selection of chopped light source, monochromator configuration, lock-in amplifier, detector station and launch optics for measurement over an exceptionally wide spectral range.

 - Superior optical and mechanical stability

 - Fully automated measurement and calculation of spectral attenuation

 - Employs internationally recognised cut-back technique

 - The wavelength band may be extended throughout UV-vis and into the IR beyond 5000nm

 - Fully-automated via PC, responsible for dB/km loss calculation as a function of wavelength

 - High-precision assessment of a large range of fibre types, including silica, doped glass, plastic and photonic bandgap fibres